cloud-coder/cascon-2019-openshift/documentation/configurationLab.md

 1. Add a path "/env" to the application url, the application prints out all environment variables it can access.
    ![](docImages/app3.jpg)

 1. Now, let's create some new environment vaiables and bind them to Mongo DB secrets.
-Go back to minishift web console, click on nodejs-ex under Deployment Config
+Go back to minishift web console, click on the application under Deployment Config
    ![](docImages/deploy1.jpg)

 1. Select on Environment tab and add a environment variable for database service name, DATABASE_SERVICE_NAME = mongodb